 If you want to stay current on the latest research being done and enjoy reviewing the data and statistical analysis that comes with it, then something like the Journal of Educational Research or the American Educational Research Journal would be good choices.

 It is a good idea during your doctoral program to take note of those journals or magazines that you cite most often and turn to for assistance in your research.
 Those are likely the ones that you will want in the future as well.

 WHAT ARE WAYS GRADUATES CAN CONTINUALLY USE WHAT THEY’VE LEARNED THROUGHOUT THE PROGRAM IN THEIR PROFESSIONAL LIFE?

 For me, and I suspect for most, the most valuable thing about the process was developing the skills of critical thinking, analysis and evaluation.
 Once you have pored over mounds of research and have sifted the wheat from the chaff, you will be better prepared to evaluate educational trends to determine which ones are fads and which ones are here to stay.

 This will only help you if you indeed are seeking a job with great responsibility and sophisticated challenges.
 Becoming a complex problem solver is one of the results of earning an advanced degree.
 Your skills will be wasted unless you stay in the field and give yourself to applying your knowledge and skills to improving education at the highest levels.

-Our Doctorate of Education in Organizational Leadership and Development degree program will prepare you to be a lifelong learner, even after you graduate.
-Check out our Ed.D. program page for more information on this transformational program.
+Our Doctor of Education in Organizational Leadership and Development degree program will prepare you to be a lifelong learner, even after you graduate.